SparrowFabrications/sparrowfabrications.github.io/holga-120-lens-cap.md

 ## Holga 120 Replacement Lens Cap
 A replacement lens cap for Holga 120 cameras.
+Camera shown is not included.

 There is an eyelet so you may attach a lens cap retention strap.